MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/what-is-phone-system-in-office-365/set-up-a-phone-system-auto-attendant.md

 ### <a name="more-about-windows-powershell"></a>有关 Windows PowerShell 的详细信息

-- Windows PowerShell Office 365 的功能是管理用户以及允许或不允许用户执行某些操作。 当你有多个要执行的任务时，使用 Windows PowerShell 可以通过能够简化日常工作的单点管理来管理 Office 365 和 Skype for Business Online。 若要开始使用 Windows PowerShell，请参阅下列主题：
+- Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
+With Windows PowerShell, you can manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Windows PowerShell 和 Skype for Business Online 简介](https://go.microsoft.com/fwlink/?LinkId=525039)